 Original Paper

-An original paper must have a structured abstract with the following headers: Background - Objectives - Methods - Results - Conclusions - (For RCTs: Trial Registration)
+- Abstract: Required.
+Structured (maximum 450 words), with the following headers: Background - Objectives - Methods - Results - Conclusions.

-The main headings in the manuscript body must be IMRD: Introduction - Methods - Results - Discussion.
+- Manuscript structure: Main headings must be IMRD: Introduction - Methods - Results - Discussion.*

-If an article does not fit into this structure (e.g., if it is thin on results or more of a system description), it should be framed as a Tutorial, Viewpoint, or Proposal.
+* If an article does not fit into this structure, authors should consider submitting the work as a Tutorial, Viewpoint, or Proposal.

 Short Paper

-Short papers typically contain 1500 words or less (excluding references, tables, etc.).
+Short papers contain a maximum word count of 1500 words.
 The rest of the requirements are the same as those of Original Papers.

 Review

-This article type includes scoping literature reviews, systematic literature reviews, and narrative literature reviews.
+This article type includes, for example, scoping literature reviews, systematic literature reviews, and narrative literature reviews.
 Note that not all journals consider narrative literature reviews.

 Studies that review or systematically analyze apps or websites are Original Papers, not literature review articles.
 The Review article type is reserved for studies that review other papers in the literature.

-The main headings in the manuscript body must be IMRD: Introduction - Methods - Results - Discussion.
+- Manuscript structure: Main headings must be IMRD: Introduction - Methods - Results - Discussion.

 Viewpoint